Rangers end 4-game slide with 5-2 win over Kings - WHIZ News

+“Him coming back in the third was definitely a relief,” Trocheck said of Zibanejad.

+“It’s a big one for us, just the way we’ve been playing the last couple of games, going on a little slide there,” Trocheck said.
+“We made sure we were able to bring it back.”

-Rangers defenseman K’Andre Miller was given a match penalty and ejected after spitting at Kings defenseman Drew Doughty late in the first period, leaving the Rangers with just five defensemen the remainder of the game.
+Rangers defenseman K’Andre Miller was given a match penalty and ejected after spitting at Doughty late in the first period, leaving the Rangers with just five defensemen the remainder of the game.

+“The kid feels bad about it,” Rangers coach Gerard Gallant said of Miller.
+“He said it was an accident.”

+“It’s unfortunate,” Doughty said.
+“Whether or not he meant to do it, I have no idea.
+It’s pretty big loogie on my face, so I was pretty (miffed).”

 Viktor Arvidsson had a power-play goal late in the second period, Matt Roy scored early in the third and Phillip Danault had two assists for Los Angeles.

-Jonathan Quick stopped four of seven shots for Los Angeles before being pulled after Trocheck’s second goal late in the second period.
+Jonathan Quick stopped four of seven shots for the Kings before being pulled after Trocheck’s second goal late in the second period.
 He was replaced by Pheonix Copley, who had 12 saves.
 The Kings are 1-2-1 so far on their five-game road trip.

+“When you play the cream of the crop in this league, you can’t have off nights,” Kings coach Todd McLellan said.

 Shesterkin had a bounce-back game a day after he was pulled after allowing five goals on 22 shots in a 6-3 loss at Washington.